thundernixon/blog2017/src/pages/09-16-2017-first-week-of-class/index.md

 - construction of a roman, lowercase, translation alphabet
 - analysis of how an alphabet is often made up of only a few distinct components.
 There's the shoulder (a, n, m, h), the upright (b, d, i, j, l,), the bowl (b, c, d, g, o, p, q), angled strokes (w, x, y, z), and sometimes, the serif.

 > "Try to like what you are doing.
 Actually, forget about the word _try_.
-Like what you're doing, and it will show." —Peiter Verheul
+Like what you're doing, and it will show." —Peter Verheul

 ## Investigations in Type Design, with Erik van Blokland